ztimson/ng-datatable/README.md

 | sortFn: (a, b) => 1/0/-1   | Custom function to sort rows by     |
 | template: TemplateRef<any> | Template to render row with         |
 | width: number/string       | CSS width property                  |

+## License
+Copyright © 2023 Zakary Timson | Available under the Apache 2.0 License

+See the [license](./LICENSE) for more information.